goFrendiAsgard/switch-repo-experiment/README.md

 vim ./config.json # or code ./config.json
 ```

-At the beginning, the configuration might looks like this:
+Right now, the configuration might looks like this:

 ```yaml
 environments: